dev-angelist/Python-Port-Scanner/README.md

 @dev-angelist ([GitHub profile](https://github.com/dev-angelist))

+## Legal Disclaimer

+Please note that conducting port scanning activities may be illegal in some jurisdictions without proper authorization.
+Before using this tool, ensure that you have the necessary permissions to perform scanning activities on the target network.
+Unauthorized port scanning can potentially violate laws and regulations related to computer security and privacy.

+It is your responsibility to comply with all applicable laws and regulations in your jurisdiction.
+The author of this script does not condone or endorse any illegal or unauthorized use of this tool.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.